phasehq/docs/public/integrations/platforms/github-actions.md

   <TabPanel title="Self-hosted" slug="self-hosted">

 <Note>
-  If you are using a self-hosted instance of the Phase Console, you will need to set up a new GitHub OAuth Application and supply the `GITHUB_INTEGRATION_CLIENT_ID` and `GITHUB_INTEGRATION_CLIENT_SECRET` environment variables.
+  If you are using a self-hosted instance of the Phase Console and would like to set up credentials via the OAuth method, you will need to set up a new GitHub OAuth Application and supply the `GITHUB_INTEGRATION_CLIENT_ID` and `GITHUB_INTEGRATION_CLIENT_SECRET` environment variables.
 [Setup instructions](/self-hosting/configuration/envars#third-party-integrations-configuration)